How visits and sessions work

 Realtime activity

-- The realtime report only shows visitors who have interacted with your site (via pageviews, clicks, or scrolls) in the last 60 seconds.
+- The Realtime report shows active visitors who have interacted with your site (via pageviews, clicks, or scrolls) in the last 60 seconds.

-- This keeps the report focused on meaningful engagement.
+- This keeps the report focused on current, meaningful engagement.

 When data appears in reports

-- Visitor data from a session will only appear in your main dashboard reports — such as Audience, Acquisition, Pages, and Events — after that session has ended.
+- Data from a visitor’s session appears in your main dashboard reports — such as Audience, Acquisition, Pages, and Events — only after that session has ended.

 - For example, if a visitor’s last interaction happens at 12:05pm, their session data will be processed and included in your reports around 12:35pm.